newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 VoIP server list will be displayed from following URL.
 You can add new server by clicking ``Add VoIP Server`` and add details like server name, IP address, server username, password, port no etc..
-Also from server list, click on one server which you want to update.
+Also from server list, click on the server that you want to update.

 **URL**: